 - Raw Audio Analyzation – This model identifies the audio’s mood or vibe and determines whether it is heavy, instrumental, upbeat, or chill.

 - Natural Language Processing – It analyzes the song’s content, language, and lyrics.

 - Collaborative Filtering – It compares new tracks to the listener’s current habits to determine what will fit their preferences.

 Now, how can you make BART work in your favor?

 How can you reach more listeners and get your music on the Spotify playlists?

-Well, I will share with you 5 proven ways to beat the Spotify algorithm.
+Well, I will share with you 5 proven ways that send a positive signal to Spotify’s algorithm and show you how to beat Spotify algorithm.

 1. Statistics, Statistics, Statistics!

 Spotify is all about statistics and Spotify raw data.